Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitational tides

-Another consequence of gravitational tides in the case of a tilted rotation axis relative to the orbital plane is precession.
-[H-III:11.3] ``The precession is a wobbling of the Earth's axis of rotation which is caused by the tidal forces associated with the Moon and the Sun.
+Another consequence of gravitational tides in the case of a tilted rotation axis relative to the orbital \indexit{tide!precession}plane \indexit{precession|see{tide}}is precession. \ors[III:11.3] ``The \indexit{precession}precession is a wobbling of the Earth's axis of rotation which is caused by the tidal forces associated with the Moon and the Sun.
 Because the Earth is spinning, its shape deviates slightly from a sphere leading to an equatorial bulge.
 Tidal forces act on the bulge and force the axis to precess.
-The periods of [Earth's] precession range from 19,000 to 24,000 years.'' \activity{The Earth's equatorial bulge is nowadays used to keep satellites in a Sun-synchronous orbit, which is useful for satellites that need to scan the entire surface of the Earth, and also to enable Earth-orbiting satellites to have an uninterrupted view of the Sun throughout the year.
-Look up how this works.}
+The periods of [Earth's] precession range from 19,000 to 24,000 years.'' \activity{{\em Look up:} The Earth's equatorial bulge is nowadays used to keep satellites in a Sun-synchronous orbit, which is useful for satellites that need to scan the entire surface of the Earth, and also to enable Earth-orbiting satellites to have an uninterrupted view of the Sun throughout the year. (a) Look up and summarize how this works. (b) Why is this important for solar and heliospheric observations? \mylabel{act:bulge}}